Course term:

 ” As part of the course students will be creating a Sustainability plan, related to their own background or company.
 Its a whole 2 week project – from collecting data, working on the project with other students to presenting the project results at the end of the course.”

-Setting the stage: After introducing ourselves (Who am I?
-Why am I here?
-What is my carbon footprint?), you will be introduced into the history of sustainability.
-We will discuss some of the current sustainability challenges (e.g. CO2 reduction, energy transition, biodiversity, circular economy and human wellbeing).
+After introductions (Who are we?
+What is our carbon footprint?), we will look at the history of sustainability and discuss current challenges: CO2 reduction, energy transition, biodiversity, the circular economy, and human wellbeing.

-Planning – From theory to practice: Setting everybody’s own project/company Sustainability Plan.
+From theory to practice: Developing your own project/company sustainability plan.

 University of Groningen